 - focal neurological deficits

-Meningiomas may also become clinically apparent due to complications including: Depends on location :
+Meningiomas may also become clinically apparent due to complications dependent on location including:

 - dural venous sinus invasion / dural venous sinus thrombosis (usually this occurs gradually and even occlusion is asymptomatic, with collateral veins having time to enlarge)